HattMobb/Wreath-Network-Pen-Test/README.md

 ![Screenshot 2023-06-07 135313](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/a04131cd-1d9e-43df-be46-9e155607a25d)

-Now, whilst the webpage is accessible and can be enumerated, this would again be occuring through 2 proxies and would be painfully slow.
-However, the brief mentioned that the git server is used for version control here, which presents an easier potential alternative form of enumeration.
+Now, whilst the webpage is accessible and can be enumerated, this would again be occuring through 2 proxies and would be too slow to tolerate.
+However, the brief mentioned that the git server is used for version control here, which presents an easier potential alternative form of enumeration in the form of a repository/ source codebase.

 Finding the repository was relatively easy, given the WinRM access: